ssprea/ssprea-nvidia-control/README.md

 ## AMD Branch

-This branch is for experimental AMD support, only a couple of features are implemented right now but feel free to test it.
+This branch is for experimental AMD support, most features are already implemented, right now only the fan control is missing.

-Currently implemented AMD features:

-Monitoring:

-- Gpu core clock speed
-- Gpu memory clock speed
-- Gpu temperature
-- Gpu memory usage

-Profiles cannot be applied right now!
+This branch has only been tested on an RX 7800 XT, open an issue if you encounter any problems.

 ## Features